Industrial Injuries Disablement Benefit - Can I get Industrial Injuries Disablement Benefit?

 How is it assessed?

 A doctor will assess how your disability affects you.
 The extent of your disablement will be stated as a percentage.
-Only the level of disability directly attributable to the accident or disease is taken into account.
+This percentage will only reflect the disability caused by the accident or disease you are claiming for.
 If you have an unrelated or pre-existing condition, the doctor will not include the effects of that in your percentage disablement.

 Depending on the extent of your disability, this assessment will last: